OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-04.md

 On the tenth day of the first month, the people came up from the Jordan and camped at Gilgal on the eastern border of Jericho.

 ## Joshua 4:20
-Joshua set up at Gilgal the twelve stones they had taken from the Jordan.
+At Gilgal, Joshua erected the twelve stones they had taken from the Jordan.

 ## Joshua 4:21
 He addressed the Israelites, “In the future, when your descendants ask their fathers, ‘What do these stones mean?’